-- 1. In the AM console, select the realm that will contain the ForgeRock Go registration tree. - 2.
-Create the registration tree as follows: - a.
-Select Authentication > Trees, and then click Create Tree. - The New Tree page appears. - b.
-Specify a name of your choosing, for example, fr-go-reg, and then click Create.
+- 1. In the AM admin UI, select the realm that will contain the ForgeRock Go registration tree. - 2.
+Create the registration tree as follows: - Select Authentication > Trees, and click Create Tree. - Enter a name, for example, fr-go-reg, and click Create.